AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ## Interactivity

 You can change the default behavior of a chart or a series in AnyChart.
-By default, when a user hovers a point, it is highlighted, and a tooltip is shown; clicking a legend element hides/shows a series it represents, and so on.
+By default, when a user hovers over a point, it is highlighted, and a tooltip is shown; clicking on a legend item usually hides / shows a series it represents, and so on.
 The [Interactivity](../Common_Settings/Interactivity/Overview) section explains how to change the defaults and create custom interactivity settings.

 ## Events

-To make your chart more interactive, you can listen to such events as clicking, hovering, or unhovering (a chart or a point) and others.
+To make your chart more interactive, you can listen to such events as clicking, moving the mouse over or off the chart or a chart point, and others.

 See the [Event Listeners](../Common_Settings/Event_Listeners) to learn how to work with events.

-In this sample, event listeners are used to change the chart title on hovering, selecting, and double-clicking a point and to customize the cursor style on hovering and unhovering the chart:
+In this sample, event listeners are used to change the chart title when a point is hovered over, selected, and double-clicked on.
+Also, when the user moves the mouse over and off the chart, the cursor style is customized.

 ```
 // create an event listener for hovering the chart